Dark Grey steampunk chainmaille

 We’ve been told more than once that “chainmaille has no place in the Steampunk realm.”

-That line usually comes right after we’ve been encouraged to apply by Steampunk cosplayers who love our work — and right before we’re rejected by the event organizers.
+That line usually comes right after Steampunk cosplayers encourage us to apply.
+They love our work.
+It comes right before the event organizers reject us.

 We’ve heard similar things from Renaissance Fairs, too.
 Our colors aren’t “period enough,” our booth looks “too modern,” and sometimes we don’t even get a reply.
 After a while, we stopped applying.